 My generation was born well after the hose and garter years.
 Well, long after that style was relegated to the bedroom and Victoria's Secret.
 So I have no skin in that game - so to speak.
 As long as I show up presentable - as in clean clothes (especially underwear) that coordinate (no red plaids with fushia polka dots and orange stripes) that fit correctly and are stylish but not too trendy who gives a damn if I shirk masochism and ditch the pantyhose?

-All this aside my DH has one major fashion issue.
-He often asks, "Do these people have a mirror at Home?"
+I have a friend who often asks, "Do these people have a mirror at home?"
 Didn't someone want to stop them from making a fool of themselves or exposing us to their disgusting failure in fashion?
 One does not have to have money to dress in a way that does not make them look like buffoons.
 Or worse yet, thinking they are a Milan model in their size 24 body - it ain't pretty.
 Like my daddy used to say - you can't put two tons of fertilizer in a one ton truck.

-A prime example of all this came to mind last week when I was attending the Celtic Festival and Highland Games.
+A prime example of all this came to me several years ago when I was attending the Celtic Festival and Highland Games.
 Many people were dressed in costume for the affair.
 There were colorful kilts and tartan scarves and wraps.
 Many of the outfits were down right elegant.
 Then there was this "lady" who either did not have a mirror at home, friends who cared about the impression she made, or she thought she still was that size 2, 16 year old girl she fondly remembered from years ago.
 And someone wants to castigate me for shucking my pantyhose.
 Seriously?